superlloyd/Galador.Reflection/registry.md

 **Remark** If multiple service implement the same interface or are subclass of a common base class,
     `Resolve()` will return a `ResolveAll().First()` which is a random result in that case.

+Finally one can always do the property injection anytime with

+    var instance = ....
+    reg.ResoleProperties(instance);

 ## Functionality
-If one ignore the multiple polymorphic version the registry basically implement the following methods:
+If one ignore the multiple polymorphic version the registry (and related attributes) basically implement the following methods:

+    [AttributeUsage(AttributeTargets.Class)]
+    class ExportAttribute : Attribute {} // only use for RegisterAssemblies()

+    [AttributeUsage(AttributeTargets.Property | AttributeTargets.Parameter)]
+    class ImportAttribute : Attribute // for property / constructor injection {
+        public Type ImportedType { get; set; } // if null, use paramter / property type }

     class Registry
     {
         // register services
-        void RegisterAssemblies(type with export attribute in assemblies) void Register(types);
+        void RegisterAssemblies(exported type in assemblies)
+        void Register(types);
         bool IsRegistered(type);